jpalaciose/gWave-CPU/README.md

 - A_Data/CaLiBaHu.txt based on Villegas et al 2016.

 The hierarchy of the files is:
-- 1_7_tun.exe: main program for parallel tsunami simulation.
+- gWave-CPU.exe: main program for parallel tsunami simulation.
 - 0_files/ ...
 - 1_deforms/ ...
 - 2_results/ ...

+gWave-CPU is a tsunami simulation code based on research of S. Koshimura et al 2004,02,06.
+It was modified for parallel computing by:
+- Carlos Davila (carlos.davila.d@uni.pe)
+- Julian Palacios (jpalaciose@uni.pe)
+- Fernando Garcia (fgarciab@uni.pe)

 # References
 - Paper submitted to JDR will be referenced here...